pablisch/how-to-express-mongodb-todo-api/howTo/4b_createTodo_unitTests.md

   [212, 'Task must be a string but type number was given'], [true, 'Task must be a string but type boolean was given'], ])(
-  'should return status 400 and an appropriate error message when passed task, "%s" in the request body', async (task, errorMessage) => {
+  'should return status 400 and an appropriate error message when passed task: "%s"', async (task, errorMessage) => {
     // Arrange
     const mReq = {